 - Turn the IP to 'Saute' mode in the 'More' setting.

 - Saute for around 2 minutes.
 Then add the chopped tomatoes and stir for another minute, until the tomatoes start to soften.
-Add the turmeric, coriander powder and cumin and stir.
+Add the turmeric, coriander powder, and cumin and stir.

 - Add the prawns and mix well.

-- Put on the lid of the IP, and with the vent in 'sealing' position, switch to 'Pressure Cook' mode, in 'Low Pressure' setting.
+- Put on the lid of the IP, and with the vent in the 'sealing' position, switch to 'Pressure Cook' mode, in 'Low Pressure' setting.
 Set the time for 2 minutes.
 Let the prawns cook.
 Once done, the IP will beep.
 Do a 'Quick Release' ie, turn the valve from sealing to venting position to release the steam quickly.

 - Open the lid, add the salt to season the shrimp curry, and mix it well.
 Serve the Prawn Coconut Curry with some steamed rice.